Strategic developments of the market, comprising R&D, new product launch, M&A, agreements, c

 Chapter 8 & 9: Displaying the Appendix, Methodology and Data Source

-Finally, Global Luxury Handbag Market is a valuable source of guidance for individuals and companies in their decision framework.
+Finally, Global Payment Card Market is a valuable source of guidance for individuals and companies in their decision framework.

 Data Sources & Methodology

-The primary sources involves the industry experts from the Global Luxury Handbag Market including the management organizations, processing organizations, analytics service providers of the industry's value chain.
+The primary sources involves the industry experts from the Global Payment Card Market including the management organizations, processing organizations, analytics service providers of the industry's value chain.
 All primary sources were interviewed to gather and authenticate qualitative & quantitative information and determine the future prospects.

 In the extensive primary research process undertaken for this study, the primary sources – Postal Surveys, telephone, Online & Face-to-Face Survey were considered to obtain and verify both qualitative and quantitative aspects of this research study.
 When it comes to secondary sources Company's Annual reports, press Releases, Websites, Investor Presentation, Conference Call transcripts, Webinar, Journals, Regulators, National Customs and Industry Associations were given primary weight-age.